Taylor House (ice hockey)

-Taylor House (born September 29, 1998) is an American professional ice hockey player, currently playing in the Premier Hockey Federation (PHF) with the Boston Pride.
-Her college ice hockey career was played with the Quinnipiac Bobcats women's ice hockey program in the ECAC Hockey conference of the NCAA Division I during 2017 to 2022.
+Taylor House (born September 29, 1998) is an American professional ice hockey player for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+She previously played for the Boston Pride in the Premier Hockey Federation (PHF) and with MoDo Hockey in the Swedish Women's Hockey League (SDHL).

 Playing career

 As a teen, House played in the Tier 1 Elite Hockey League (T1EHL) with Chicago Fury junior teams.
 She won the T1EHL under-16 (U16) Championship with the Chicago Fury U16 in 2014 and was a two-time Can/Am Tournament Champion.
 House was invited to USA Hockey Player Development Camps in 2012, 2013, and 2014, and was selected to attend the USA Hockey 2015 Girls U18 Select Player Development Camp – also known as the 'U18 Select 66 Camp' or 'Top 66' in reference to the number of players invited – in Biddeford, Maine.
 While playing with the Chicago Fury U19, House committed to Quinnipiac University in 2015 and scored 48 goals in 2016–17, her final season of midget major.